HESTA to undergo largest tech overhaul in funds history

 The transformation, the fund said, marks a significant part of HESTA’s work to deliver more personalised experiences for members.

-Commenting on the announcement, chief executive Debby Blakey said the project aims to support the future needs of the fund’s more than one million members.
+Commenting on the announcement, CEO Debby Blakey said the project aims to support the future needs of the fund’s more than 1 million members.

 “This is the largest technology project in HESTA’s 38-year history and we’re confident it will set our business up to deliver better outcomes for our members,” Blakey said.